The Magic Potion

 Besides the substrate, larger decomposing natural materials form the backbone of an isopod’s diet.

-Of course, if these isopods are part of a bioactive setup complete with animals like lizards or snakes, they can use another food source too… So you’ll probably have to refresh their organic food sources a lot less if they’re able to feed on animal waste instead.
+Of course, if these isopods are part of a bioactive setup complete with animals like lizards or snakes, they can use another food source, too…

 You can also supplement with vegetable scraps and such.
 Just add a little at a time so any excess doesn’t mold over.
-Or you can use a premade mix like this Isopod Superfood Blend.
+Or you can use a premade mix like our Isopod Superfood Blend.

 Magic Potion Isopod Breeding